dwyl/image-classifier/README.md

 [`upload_errors/2`](https://hexdocs.pm/phoenix_live_view/Phoenix.Component.html#upload_errors/2)
 function.
 This function will return the entry errors for an upload.
-We need to add an handler for one of these errors to show it first.
+We need to add a handler for one of these errors to show it first.

 Head over `lib/app_web/live/page_live.ex`
 and add the following line.